Britney Spears’ ‘Time Out’ Deckchair Pic Has Instagram Stumped

 “OH no!!
 Is this code for her taking another break from the music industry for another decade,” one fan wrote.

-For many of Britney’s fans, though, the post was a shade-throwing one, with users feeling that Britney’s message was a general announcement amid the fan consensus that the singer has not been “freed” – fans of the star will be familiar with “Free Britney” being a popular hashtag on social media.
+For many of Britney’s fans, though, the post was a shade-throwing one, with users feeling that Britney’s message was a general announcement amid the fan consensus that the singer has not been “freed” – fans of the star will be familiar with the “Free Britney” hashtag on social media.
 It made AOL‘s headlines earlier this year, when the media outlet questioned whether Britney’s stint in a mental health facility saw the star being held against her will.

 “Omggggggg this shade!!!” a popular comment read.